The Importance of Personal Boundaries in Relationships

 Empathy and Others

 A significant factor in integrating with others is our capacity to share feelings with others.
-With empathy, Daniel Goleman, explains “boundary between It and You is porous and fluid.”
+With empathy, Daniel Goleman, explains that the “boundary between I and You is porous and fluid.”
 He continues, “empathy opens the door to I-You relations.
-A defining quality of I-You engagement is ‘feeling felt'” (Goleman, 2007).
+A defining quality of I-You engagement is ‘feeling felt’” (Goleman, 2007).
 This is a complex task.
 Belonging to the larger society (or personal relationship), respecting others, making sacrifices, while maintaining integrity of self.

 Naturally boundaries shift as a relationship grows and a couple begin to integrate more and more of their life experiences.
 Goals merge, and mutual responsibilities multiply.
 However, maintaining boundaries of self should still be a priority.
 Even in well established relationships, when boundaries erode, the stronger personality slowly takes over, leaving the other with less and less self-identity.